 Several years later, Stash has garnered praise and attention for its unique approach to investing.
-Stash has certainly carved out a niche for itself in today’s jam-packed fintech scene, leaving just one question: is Stash a good fit for you?
+Stash has certainly carved out a niche for itself in today’s jam-packed fintech scene, leaving just one question: is Stash right for you?

-With that in mind, let’s take a look at Stash to determine whether the micro-investing app that gives millennials an opportunity to invest in their passions and interests is right for you.
+With that in mind, let’s take a look at Stash to see if the micro-investing app that gives millennials an opportunity to invest in their passions and interests is right for you.

-The Stash app is an automated micro-investing app designed to make investing more appealing and accessible for beginners.
-With affordable minimum initial investment requirements, Stash lowers the barrier to entry and makes it easier for investing newbies to get started.
+Stash is an automated micro-investing app designed to make investing more appealing and accessible for beginners.
+With affordable minimum initial investment requirements, Stash lowers the barrier to entry and makes it easy for investing newbies to get their feet wet.
 The app also provides personalized guidance and recommendations to make investing easier to understand.
-With a variety of cleverly themed investment options, Stash takes what can be an overwhelming process and makes it simple and more relatable.
+With a variety of cleverly themed investment options to choose from, Stash takes what can be an overwhelming process and makes it simple and more relatable.

 Who is Stash for?

 Stash is good for people who don’t just want to invest, but want to invest in companies and causes that they’re passionate about.
 While I’m skeptical of this approach to investing, there are certainly those who believe that their investment portfolio should be a reflection of who they are and what they value.
 Stash makes that type of investing strategy a reality.

 Stash is a good fit for anyone who:

 - Is at least 18 years old

 - Is interested in a customizable, but low-maintenance way to build and manage their investments